Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 Bottom Line

-Yes, nonprofits can use gift lists instead of donation forms.
+Yes, nonprofits can use giving lists instead of donation forms.

 But the most effective strategy is to use both together.